ipanitchkov/beeline-nodejs/ExpressRules.md

-## Allows a way to defile Express rules.
+## Allows a way to define Express rules.
 Properties from both req and res could be mentioned as keys.

 ```
 require('honeycomb-beeline')({